byu-rvl/Ensemble_AU_release/README.md

 ## 7. SynAU dataset:
+UPDATE: Due to the CVPR requirement to use an anonymous git submission, this code will not run.
+The compressed files are corrupted on the anonymous github repo.
 Prerequisites:
 - Uncompress all.

 View dataset in data/datasets/SynAU directory.

 ## 8. Generate SynAU dataset:
+UPDATE: We have validated that this code still works regardless of being anonymized in the github repo.

 The code for generating the SynAU dataset is in the data/datasets/SynAU_generate directory.
 The data/datasets/SynAU_generate/README.md provides the necessary information used to generate the SynAU dataset and more.